-The leadership of Rebbetzin Batsheva Kanievsky was the result of her personality and actions, and the power of the myth constructed on these foundations.
+The leadership of Rebbetzin Batsheva Kanievsky was the result of her personality and actions, her lineage and the power of the myth constructed on these foundations.
 She excelled in her activities on behalf of others, in strengthening women in difficult situations and crises, in providing segulot and in developing rituals, in preaching and promulgating the core values of Haredi society.
 In parallel, her image was constructed through stories and testimonies as an ideal example of complete self-subjugation to the patriarchy, to men’s Torah study, and to women’s modesty, but also as a supportive and loving “mother” for every woman who visited her or asked for help.
 All these provided her with the power to inspire others to action and an audience of excited admirers.
 Given all the above, the question with which I began arises again: How did Rebbetzin Kanievsky become a leader in Haredi society, an admired public figure whom so many consulted?
 Can Rebbetzin Kanievsky be defined as a Haredi leader, and if so, of which type?

 At first glance, one can say that Rebbetzin Kanievsky was not a leader and was even possibly an “anti-leader.”
-This is because in Haredi society leadership is given to the gedolim, the great Torah scholars and Hasidic rebbes, and a woman cannot reach this status or even come close to it.
+This is because she was not one of the gedolim, the great Torah scholars and Hasidic rebbes.
 Moreover, she herself preached women’s “anti-leadership”: she demanded of women that they fully obey their husbands and devote all their energies to enabling their husbands’ Torah study.
 She was a living example of everything she preached.
 Nevertheless, these facts are an uncertain basis for refraining from regarding her as a leader.
 Leadership is a social fact not measured by titles or formal membership in the leadership elite.
 It can often be found in people without official status and title.
 Although the gedolim are the supreme leaders of Haredi society, this does not remove the possibility of the growth of leadership at lower levels.
 The fact that Rebbetzin Kanievsky preached in favor of the patriarchy also does not force us to disregard her status as a leader.
 In Western history, there are several known cases of women who took on leadership positions specifically in movements that sanctified the patriarchal order.
 Mary Augusta Ward (1851–1920), led the Women’s National Anti-Suffrage League in Britain, and Minnie Bronson (1863–1927), was the most prominent female leader of the National Association Opposed to Women Suffrage in the United States.
 There are many other examples.
 Whatever one thinks about these women’s ideologies and activities, it is very difficult to doubt their having been leaders.